sukhigrewal/nargis/content/posts/on-the-geneology-of-morals.md

 Experiences in life are formative and I believe light must

 One of the aims of nargis is to enhance the knowledge of the western practitioner.
-Similarly, to improve that of the eastern one.
+Similarly, to enhance that of the eastern one.

 # “Why?”